Hatred (video game): Gameplay

 "The Antagonist" (center on screenshot) engaging a massacre with a flamethrower.
 The game's interiors can be explored and destroyed.

 Hatred is a shooter game presented in an isometric perspective in which the player character and protagonist is a mass-murdering villain who "hates this world, and the human worms feasting on its carcass" and embarks on a "genocide crusade" against the entire human race.
 The player can carry three weapons and an assortment of grenades, as well as drive some vehicles.
 Health is regenerated by performing executions on incapacitated people; the moves made to kill those victims often involve cinematic switches of camera perspectives, but can also be a "safe execution" (which can be toggled to occur every time instead) where The Antagonist simply points his firearm down and shoots the victim akin to the original Postal and its Redux.

-If the player is killed, the level restarts entirely unless the player completed additional sidequests that provide a limited number of respawn points.
+If the character is killed, the level restarts entirely unless the player has completed additional sidequests that provide a limited number of respawn points.
 The character's voice acting is deliberately kept to a minimum, with his ideology and motivations largely left open to interpretation.